 NIMR Launches Physical Supply at Port of Duqm

 The Muscat-based company announced the launch Monday.
-Image Credit: File Image / Pixabay
+Image Credit: NIMR

 Omani energy company NIMR International LLC (NIMR) has set up a physical bunker supply operation at the port of Duqm in the south of the country, the company said Monday.